 - Place chopped chocolate, Baileys, and cream into a microwave safe bowl, stir.
 Microwave on high for 30 seconds, stir.
 Again, microwave on high for 30 seconds, stir until smooth.
 Cool completely until thickened, ideally overnight.

 Coffee Baileys Buttercream:

 - Place egg whites and sugar into the bowl of a stand mixer, whisk until combined.*

 - Place bowl over a pot with 1-2" of simmering water and stir constantly with a whisk until the mixture is hot and no longer grainy to the touch or reads 160F on a candy thermometer (approx. 3mins)

 - Place bowl on your stand mixer and whisk on med-high until the meringue is stiff and cooled (the bowl is no longer warm to the touch (approx. 5-10mins)).

 - Switch to paddle attachment.
 Slowly add cubed butter and mix until smooth.

-- Add Baileys and espresso powder.
+- Add espresso and Baileys.
 Whip until smooth.**

-Place one layer of cake on a cake stand or serving plate.
+- Place one layer of cake on a cake stand or serving plate.
+Brush generously with 2-3 Tbsp of coffee syrup.
 Spread a layer of ganache and then top with buttercream.
 Repeat with remaining layers and crumb coat the cake.
 Chill for 20mins.